P on Apple Watch showing one-tap bathroom logging

 What P does differently

-P tracks hydration through bathroom visits instead of water intake.
+P tracks bathroom-visit frequency instead of drink intake.
 One tap per visit on iPhone or Apple Watch.
-Peer-reviewed research shows well-hydrated adults average 7±2 voids per day.
+Peer-reviewed research supports 24-hour void frequency as a practical hydration indicator in healthy adults.

 2s